swpd/blog_backup/source/_posts/2013-05-18-monkey-http-daemon-internals.markdown

 Main function demonstrates the workflow of Monkey in a high level view:

-* As most traditional Unix program, Monkey starts with parsing command line options, the options are all very self-explained.
+* As most traditional Unix program, Monkey starts with parsing command line options, the options are all very self-explanatory.
 Use `monkey -h` to get full description of options.

 {% codeblock lang:c %}